thecoderwhite/Generator/README.md

-# Generator
+# Generator ALPHA

-Generates giftcard codes.
+This project is not open for the public, changes will not be made on your request.